Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 As independent as they may seem, cats can definitely get bored, especially indoor kitties.
-Fortunately, there are many things that you can do to mentally and physically stimulate your pet, such as providing them with plenty of toys and scratching posts and personally engaging with them every day, whether you use a wand toy or simply talk to them.
+Fortunately, there are many things that you can do to mentally and physically stimulate your pet and enrich their environment, such as providing them with plenty of toys and scratching posts, perches, window access, outdoor supervised adventures, and personally engaging with them every day, whether you use a wand toy or food puzzles.

 Do you take time in the day to play with your cat?
 What activities do they like?